 Any error that is detected is reported in the CPUMERRSR or L2MERRSR registers.
 See CPU Memory Error Syndrome Register or L2 Memory Error Syndrome Register.
-Any error that is detected is also signalled on the PMUEVENT bus.
+Any error that is detected is also signaled on the PMUEVENT bus.
 See Events.
 This includes errors that are successfully corrected, and those that cannot be corrected.
 If multiple errors occur on the same clock cycle then only one of them is reported.

 Errors that cannot be corrected, and therefore might result in data corruption, also cause an abort or external pin to be asserted, so that software can be aware that there is an error and can either attempt to recover or can restart the system:

 Uncorrectable errors in the L2 data RAM when read by an instruction fetch, TLB pagewalk, or load instruction, might result in a precise data abort or prefetch abort.

 Uncorrectable errors in the L2 data RAM when read by a fetch into the L1 data cache from a load, store or preload instruction, or by the hardware prefetcher, might result in an asynchronous exception.

 Uncorrectable errors in the L1 or L2 data RAMs when the line is being evicted from a cache causes the nINTERRIRQ pin to be asserted.
 This might be because of a natural eviction, a cache maintenance operation, or a snoop.